 Curiously, tradesmen in the West and Midwest typically favor worm drive circular saws.
-Us East Coasters more often reach for our sidewinders.
+East Coasters more often reach for our sidewinders.
 It’s not without good reason.
 What we want to know, of course, is whether those preferences are based on anything other than tradition.
 Is one saw truly better than the other?
 If so…how so?

 Skilsaw developed the first worm drive saw in the mid-1920s.
 The motor sat behind the blade, making the tool relatively long and narrow.
 Worm drive saws still carry this design today.
 The centerline of the motor sits in-line with the handles, parallel to the plane of the saw blade.
 A narrow foot lets users—like remodelers, for instance—get into more confined spaces.
 The longer distance between the handle and the blade also extends a user’s reach while making a cut, which is helpful for jobs such as framing a roof.

 That makes a worm-drive saw narrower but longer than a sidewinder saw.

 A spiral gear (the worm gear) turns another gear oriented at 90-degrees, which turns the blade.
 This increases the torque of the blade, making these saws very powerful.
 It’s not uncommon to see guys cut through several sheets of plywood or OSB at once with these saws.

 Due to different design ideas or patent constraints or a combination of both, the direct drive saw (sidewinder) was later developed featuring the motor next to the blade.
 This made the saw wider, but also shorter and lighter, than a worm drive saw.
 It also provided more control for the less experienced user.

 A spur gear turns the Direct Drive’s blade.
 Also, with less gearing, you don’t have to worry about oil and you have less moving parts to contend with.

 Sidewinders Care About the Waste Side if the Cut